manaswini1869/offline-first-note-taking-application/Readme.md

 # Note Taking App
 This is a normal note taking application developed using React Native to be integrated with AWS Amplify in the later stages of development.
-This applciation code base was used in the integrated offline first note taking application.
+This application code base was used in the integrated offline first note taking application.

 # Amplified todo
 This is a learning objectified application solely developed to refresh my understandings on AWS Amplify.
 This application was developed following the tutorial in the documentation provided by Amplify.